Capitoline Wolf Statue, Cincinnati: Proposed removal

+Theft and replacement

-The statue was reported missing on June 17, 2022.
-A thief stole the wolf portion of the statue after cutting it off at its ankles, but left the statues of Romulus and Remus.
+The wolf portion of the statue was reported stolen on June 17, 2022.
+Cut off at the ankles, the statues of Romulus and Remus were left.
 According to Councilman Jeff Cramerding, the Cincinnati Police believed that the statue was stolen so that it could be used as scrap.
 He also announced that he would file a motion to offer $50,000 "for information that leads to the safe return of the wolf".
+Cincinnati Police "exhausted all leads" regarding the theft and failed to identify those responsible or recover the statue.

+A replacement statue was produced near Florence, Italy.
+It was created using the same mold as the original statue while using the original statue's paws.
+The replacement was funded by the Order Sons and Daughters of Italy, who raised $60,000 for the project.
+The new she-wolf statue arrived in Cincinnati on August 24, 2023 and was unveiled on November 3.
+Director of Cincinnati Parks Jason Barron stated that the reference to Mussolini's Era Fascista in the statue's inscription would not be removed, but would be permitted to "fade a bit".